-&lt;sup>27 For a detailed discussion of prisoner's dilemma game, see H. Scott Bierman and Luis Fernandez, Game Theory with Economic Applications (New York, Addison-Wesley: 1998), 10, 17.
+34 For a detailed discussion of the Prisoner's Dilemma game, see H. Scott Bierman and Luis Fernandez, Game Theory with Economic Applications (New York, Addison-Wesley: 1998), 10, 17.
 218-220

-&lt;sup>28 I use the term illiberal groups not illiberal group because the interaction is not necessarily between one group and liberal society.
+35 I use the term illiberal groups not illiberal group because the interaction is not necessarily between one group and liberal society.
 The classification Illiberal Groups consists of many different illiberal groups.
 This does not imply they share the same aim or have somehow aggregated their demands by creating an effective mechanism for coordination.
 However, their individual actions toward liberal society may be very similar despite lack of coordinated activity.
 Hence, their aggregate action is a result of unintended consequences of their actions.
 For instance, if government tries to impose the doctrine of comprehensive liberalism by using public policy, then many different groups - irregardless of their nature and aims - who are not guided in their everyday actions by liberal principles, may feel threatened.

-&lt;sup>29 Constructed on the basis of the Prisoner's Dilemma game presented by: Richard Little, International regimes, in the Globalization of World Politics edited by John Baylis and Steve Smith (New York: Oxford University Press, 2001), 309.
+36 Constructed on the basis of the Prisoner's Dilemma game presented by: Richard Little, International regimes, in the Globalization of World Politics edited by John Baylis and Steve Smith (New York: Oxford University Press, 2001), 309.

-both liberal society and illiberal groups compromise.
+Liberal society is better off (gains 4) and illiberal groups worse off (gain 1) if illiberal groups compromise and liberal society does not compromise.
+Liberal society is worse off and illiberal groups better off if liberal society compromises but illiberal society deviates.
+On the aggregate (liberal society + illiberal groups) will be best off if both liberal society and illiberal groups compromise.
 However, none of the outcomes indicated above are nash equilibria in this game and therefore are not realistic outcomes in this game.
-Nash equilibrium is (deviate, deviate) which means that both illiberal groups and liberal society will decide to deviate instead of compromising.
+Nash equilibrium is (deviate, deviate), which implies that both illiberal groups and liberal society will decide to deviate instead of compromising.
 This leads to a suboptimal outcome (2,2).
 In other words, efforts to impose a comprehensive liberalism throughout society may lead to an anti-liberal society backlash from illiberal groups, and liberal society's best response to this is to deviate -- not compromise.